malloydata/malloy-composer/README.md

 You don't need to setup anything to run the DuckDB examples (the data is included with the samples).

-To run the BigQuery Samples uou will need to have a [Google Cloud Account](https://cloud.google.com/), access to BigQuery, and the [gcloud CLI](https://cloud.google.com/sdk/gcloud) installed.
+To run the BigQuery Samples you will need to have a [Google Cloud Account](https://cloud.google.com/), access to BigQuery, and the [gcloud CLI](https://cloud.google.com/sdk/gcloud) installed.
 Once the gcloud CLI is installed, open a terminal and type the following:

 ```
 gcloud auth login --update-adc